ESL Debate Topic: Racial Discrimination

 Including a section for peer feedback allows students to provide constructive criticism and support for their peers’ debate performances.
 Encourage students to highlight strengths in argumentation and presentation skills, suggest areas of improvement, or ask thought-provoking questions that encourage further exploration of the topic.
 Peer feedback not only enhances communication skills but also promotes active engagement with diverse perspectives within the classroom environment.

-See also ESL Debate Topic: Precision Agriculture
+See also ESL Debate Topic: Prison Reform

 Conclusion